Tech Brief: Enhancing Azure Virtual Desktop

 - Public IP addresses are implemented and maintained by Citrix

 - Certificates are implemented and maintained by Citrix

 - Elastic scalability and High Availability are provided and managed by Citrix

 - Enterprises pay as they grow and reduce operating expenses

 - Faster onboarding for new customers

-Furthermore, Citrix Secure Workspace Access combines the capabilities of instant secure access to SaaS and web applications through single sign-on (SSO), along with browser and cloud-based app controls, web-filtering policies and integrated user-behavior analytics to add an extra layer of security.
+Furthermore, Citrix Secure Private Access combines the capabilities of instant secure access to SaaS and web applications through single sign-on (SSO), along with browser and cloud-based app controls, web-filtering policies and integrated user-behavior analytics to add an extra layer of security.

 Endpoint Point Access scans and contextual access help to determine the level of security that a URL would need.
 Based on the result the system automatically determines whether the user can access the URL directly or the user must be redirected to a Secure Browser session where the URL is opened safely, or the URL needs to be blocked.

 Citrix Analytics service using all these services as data sources provides comprehensive insights into user behavior.
 It uses machine learning algorithms to detect anomalous user behavior, troubleshoot user sessions and view operational metrics for users in an organization.